ue22-p20/web-intro/notebooks/21-grid-layout.md

 then activate the palette and search for 'emmet: wrap with abbreviation'

-select that funtion, you will be prompted for the name of the wrapping tag
+select that function, you will be prompted for the name of the wrapping tag

 ![](../media/vs-code-2.png)

 +++ {"slideshow": {"slide_type": "slide"}}

-it is rather straightforward to attach a custim keybinding to that function if you use it often
+it is rather straightforward to attach a custom keybinding to that function if you use it often

 ![](../media/vs-code-3.png)